sina564/c_test/README.md

 # c_test
 This is a test repo with test code for learning C.
+This is the "idea" branch, I test things here.
-Nothing more to see here.
+Nothing more to see.